Residency Interview Preparation: Common Questions and How to Practice

 Talk to yourself.

 This is by far the most useful way of practicing your stories.
-Talk when you’re driving in your car, when you’re showering, when you’re washing dishes – any time you’re alone.
-I really like this method, because it helps you get comfortable talking about yourself, without having to set aside designated “practice time.”
-You don’t even have to answer a specific question; just talk about aspects of your life and medical experiences thus far as though you were talking to a friend, or talk about something you really wish you could improve on.
+Talk when you’re driving in your car, when you’re washing dishes, when you’re taking a walk – any time you’re alone.
+I really like this method because it helps you get comfortable talking about yourself without having to set aside designated “practice time.”
+You don’t even have to answer a specific question.
+One time, you might discuss something you wish you could improve on; another time, you might share a specific aspect of your medical experience as though you were talking to a friend.
+It will probably feel strange at first, but being able to talk about yourself easily is the key to a successful interview.

 Record or film yourself.

-I don’t recommend that you record yourself every time you practice, because doing so can take you away from the informal storytelling that naturally occurs when you talk to yourself and that really helps you feel comfortable talking about yourself.
+I don’t recommend that you record yourself every time you practice because doing so can take you away from the informal storytelling that naturally occurs when you talk to yourself.
 But definitely record/film yourself at least once so you can understand how you sound to others.
-Perhaps you speak in a monotone, for instance, or overuse filler words, such as “like” and “actually.”
+Perhaps you speak in a monotone, for instance, or overuse filler words such as “like” and “actually.”

 Debate yourself.

 Some interviewers like to pose ethical or philosophical questions.
-Most of these questions have no right or wrong answer – the interviewers just want to know that you understand your chosen specialty and are able to think critically about challenging topics.
-That’s where this method comes in: Pick a controversial topic in your field of medicine, and then argue both sides.
-Presenting different (and especially, opposing) viewpoints will ensure that you really understand them and enable you to make a coherent argument for or against either side of an issue.
+Most of these questions have no right or wrong answer; the interviewers just want to know that you understand your chosen specialty and are able to think critically about challenging topics.
+That’s where this method comes in: pick a controversial topic in your field of medicine and then argue both sides.
+Presenting different – and, especially, opposing – viewpoints will ensure that you really understand them and will enable you to make a coherent argument for or against either side of an issue.

 Practice with other people.